 When Financial Disasters Strike

 Then, disaster struck.
 Joe was injured in a car accident.
 Soon the bills began to pile up.
 Joe found himself unable to work for several months because of his injuries.
 Nancy kept working, but her salary was not enough to handle the family’s necessities.
 The couple began to turn to their credit cards to supplement Nancy’s meager salary.

 Joe’s injuries are healing.
 But their finances are not.
 Joe and Nancy are now over $30,000 in credit card debt.
 Even worse, since Joe is only able to work part-time right now, the couple cannot make their minimum credit card payment each month.
 They have missed the payments for three months now, and Nancy is afraid to answer the phone, knowing that a bill collector may be on the line.

 They never dreamed they would have to make this kind of decision, but Joe and Nancy have chosen to try debt settlement as a way to get back on track and save their financial future.
 Now they face another decision.
 Should they negotiate with their credit card companies by themselves, or should they work with a debt settlement company to do so?

 Perhaps you or someone you know is in a similar situation.
 This guide will help you decide whether to handle debt settlement as a DIY project or get help from a professional debt settlement company.

 What can you do to settle debt yourself?

 You can try to settle your debt on your own if you know enough about financial matters and you have the patience and time to do it yourself.
-Sometimes, taking a DIY approach will save you money in fees, but you are unlikely to negotiate as good a deal as professional debt relief specialist.
+Sometimes, taking a DIY approach will save you money in fees, but you may not negotiate as good a deal as a professional debt relief specialist.